-Before moving to a full assessment, broad sifting of projects by the Planning Policy Team will take place.
+- 4.1 Before moving to a full assessment, broad sifting of projects by the Planning Policy Team will take place.
 All projects will be checked against a set of basic eligibility criteria.
-The criteria applied for this eligibility check will be:

-- 1. The project documentation is complete and clear - 2.
-The project delivers clear and significant benefits to the community - 3.
-The benefits would last long term (min 10 years) - 4.
-The project addresses the effects of new development / supports the development of the area - 5.
-The project relates to fixed infrastructure / 'immovable' items - 6.
-The project goes beyond pure maintenance to improve infrastructure or provide new infrastructure - 7.
-The project is not designed to further a religious or political agenda - 8.
-The funding sought is for project delivery (rather than project development or feasibility) - 9.
-The Council is not aware of other dedicated funding or delivery mechanisms for the project

-Any bids not meeting these criteria will not be assessed further, although officers may ask for further information to see if these can be addressed.
+The criteria applied for this eligibility check will be: - The project documentation is complete and all relevant supporting evidence is included with the bid.
+We will only assess a bid using the information provided; any supporting evidence or additional information must be included within the submission. - 2.
+Clearly state how much CIL funding is required for the project.
+Applications left blank or unknown will not be prioritised. - 3.
+The project delivers clear and significant benefits to the community - 4.
+The benefits would last long term (min 10 years) - 5.
+The project addresses the effects of new development / supports the development of the area - 6.
+The project relates to fixed infrastructure / 'immovable' items.
+Ensuring that your proposed project meets the definition of infrastructure, as defined by the Planning Act 2008.
+Bids failing to meet this requirement will be assessed as invalid. - 7.
+The project goes beyond pure maintenance to improve infrastructure or provide new infrastructure - 8.
+The project is not designed to further a religious or political agenda - 9.
+The funding sought is clearly set out and is for project delivery (rather than project development or feasibility) - 10.
+The Council is not aware of other dedicated funding or delivery mechanisms for the project - 4.2 Any bids not meeting all the above criteria will be invalid and not be assessed further, although officers may ask for further information to see if these can be addressed.